Teaching is a central part of my intellectual life.

-Besides ancient philosophy and metaphysics, I have taught logic, philosophy of language and logic, philosophy of mind, epistemology, Kant, history of ethics, political philosophy, and freedoms.
+Besides various things in ancient philosophy, I have taught: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, and freedoms.
+In summers, I teach Philosophical Dialogues and Citizenship (basically, political philosophy) at Trento's prison.

-When possible, I integrate standard teaching methods with less standard ones, including puppet shows (in this year’s introduction to ancient philosophy), and film-making (as an assignment for a Barnard seminar on freedoms).
+I love to integrate standard teaching methods with less standard ones, when possible.
+These include puppet shows (for Introduction to Ancient Philosophy), and film-making (an assignment for Barnard's First-Year Seminar on Freedoms).

 I’m currently planning future courses on medieval metaphysics, and totalitarianisms.